 }

 I do not recommend using this code for other purposes than for emulating TradeStation.
-But the monster strategy with this trading code opened exactly the same positions at exactly the same entry prices as the original system on TS.
+But the monster strategy with this trading code opened exactly the same positions at exactly the same time and entry price as the original system on TS.
 Only exceptions were a few differences by rounding or by fixing bugs of the original code.

 By the way, here are some code lines to replicate some often-used TradeStation parameters in C/C++:

-I hope this helps anyone who happens to get the task of replicating a large TradeStation system.
+I hope this helps anyone who happens to get the task of replicating a large TradeStation system on a different platform.
 Good luck!